surgiie/transformer/README.md

 ### Object Values/Method Delegation

-In our first example above, we used an example of passing a value that creates [Carbon](https://carbon.nesbot.com/docs/) instance then calls the `format` method on that instance.
+In our first example above, we used an example of passing a value that creates a [Carbon](https://carbon.nesbot.com/docs/) instance then calls the `format` method on that instance.

 It is possible to delegate a function call to the value if it has been converted to instance.
 Using a `-><methodName>` convention you can specify method chaining on that instance: